The days of business as usual within the private healthcare sector are over. As such, the theme chosen for this year’s conference is:

 Opened by former president, Nelson Mandela in 1997, the Durban ICC was South Africa’s first International Convention Centre and has played a pioneering role in attracting international events to our shores since its inception.

 The BHF Golf Challenge will be held at the world-renowned Durban Country Club on Sunday 24th August.
-Registration for this event will be opened in March 2014.

 The Annual Global Healthcare Fraud Prevention Summit is being held for the first time in Africa.
 Running parallel with the BHF Conference the summit will be hosted by the BHF's Healthcare Forensic Management Unit.

 We look forward to hosting you soon!

 This focused, comprehensive, one-day course provides in-depth information on the key areas relating to good governance of medical schemes.
 Highly relevant to trustees and those working within the private funding sector.

 Trustee Training sessions were held in Johannesburg on the 25th of March and in Cape Town on the 27th of March.
 Both sessions were well attended and we received positive feedback from the delegates.
 The next Trustee Training programmes will be held in Johannesburg on the 30th of September, and in Cape Town on the 2nd of October and booking has already begun.

 We are currently organizing sessions for 2 medical aid schemes.
 To book a customised training session for your scheme, please contact Laura Beuthin on (011) 537-0233 or e-mail firstname.lastname@example.org

 The first in a series of seminars was held in Johannesburg on the 9th of May.

 The topics under discussion were: MEDICAL SCHEME COMPLIANCE; and, THE IMPACT OF POPI ON THE FUNDING INDUSTRY, the speaker was health law expert, Esme Prins-van den Berg